Background Image

 MSc, PGDip Eng Geol, BSc

-• Groundwater mounding and artificial recharge
+• Groundwater modelling and hydrogeology

 Publications